 COUPLE: YES, We, do!

 (The couple’s signature moment with the wedding officiant and guests is meaningful.
-It is quiet, so make it memorable with a song (optional)
+Make it memorable with a song (optional)

-COUPLE’S NAME please step forward and sign the symbolic marriage certificate.
+COUPLE’S NAME please step forward and sign the certificate.

 So, I would like to invite the witnesses’, ……. to come forward.